ryanhartman4/ryanhartman4/README.md

 - 👋 Hi, I’m Ryan Hartman
 - I’m focused in data science, quantitative and predictive analytics, and machine learning engineering!
-I love statistics and am a recent of master of science graduate studying applied analytics at Pepperdine University!
+I am a Data Scientist at Meta and love solving hard problems!
-- 🌱 I’m currently working on R, Python, and SQL programming projects.
-My main focus in my off-time has been on deepening my understanding of machine learning applications in business, specifically roles in applying machine learning to analytics and development/deployment of AI-based products.
+- 🌱 I’m currently working on CRM Automation / GenAI projects at my day job.
+My main focus in my off-time has been on deepening my understanding of AI as it transforms the world around us.
+You can see my thoughts at my blog theryanhartman.com or on X (formerly twitter) @theRyanHartman
-- Most of my Repo are private, so if you are here to see some of my project work feel free to shoot me an email so I can add you as a collaborator!
+- Most of my Repo are private (and from my days teaching myself Data Science in between classes in grad school), so if you are here to see some of my project work feel free to shoot me an email so I can add you as a collaborator!
-- I am currently busy working on a few personal projects; However, if any one needs an extra set of hands on a project, I am always happy to help out.
+- I am currently busy working hard at Meta and working on a few personal projects in my off-time.
+Though it is mostly my blog or a one of many SaaS ideas.
 - 📫 How to reach me:
-Personal email: ryan.h4rtman@gmail.com or ryan.hartman@me.com
+Personal email: ryan.hartman@me.com or ryan@theryanhartman.com
+Professional email: ryanhartman4@meta.com